sumcoinlabs/sumcoin/README.md

 ## Times:

-1.25 minute block targets
+0.5 Min block targets

-subsidy halves in 1M blocks (~2 years)
+subsidy halves in 420 K blocks (~5 Months)

 ~100 million total coins

+Initial reward
-50 coins per block
+100 coins per block

-3619 blocks to retarget difficulty (pi in days)
+720 blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of the Sumcoin client sofware, see https://github.com/sumcoinlabs/sumcoin/releases

 ### License

-Sumcoin is released under the terms of the MIT license.
-See COPYING for more information or see http://opensource.org/licenses/MIT.
+Sumcoin is released under the terms of Classic Proprietary License.
+See COPYING for more information or see https://en.wikipedia.org/wiki/Proprietary_software.

 ### Development process